Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 It doesn't seem to look very similar, and there's also some null values - NYC has no wind speed data.
 We can make a note to ask my data engineers about that later.
 Remove the Wind Speed field and the city filter from the visualization.
-Change the field from 'City' to 'Truck Brand Name' to get a sense of how the trucks are performing over time.
+Change the field from 'Primary City' to 'Truck Brand Name' to get a sense of how the trucks are performing over time.
 Rename the sheet 'Truck Performance over Time'.

 ![A](assets/Truck_Performance_over_Time.png)